Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: The superconducting dome

 Computing the band splitting along $\hat{\bm{k}}\parallel[110]$ for $\hat{\bm{n}}_p\parallel[1\bar 1 0]$ one obtains panel (b) of Fig.~\ref{fig:kfRaman}.
 As seen, this simple approximation captures very well the coupling of the first two bands including the dome behavior.
 It underestimates the coupling of the third band which therefore calls for additional parameters beyond the scope of this subsection.

-Focusing on the lowest band, the wave function near $\Gamma$ [Eq.~\eqref{eq:c3232}], suggests to simplify even more the non-interacting $t_{2g}$ model Eq.~\eqref{eq:tb-model} by restricting it to two orbitals $\mu=x,y$, which is formally equivalent to taking the AFD parameter to infinity, $\Delta\rightarrow\infty$ in Eq.~\eqref{eq:adf}.
-The band split of this toy-model for a finite $u(\bm{q})$ and the same $\hat{\bm{k}}$ and $\hat{\bm{n}}_p$ orientations as above can be analytically obtained, and reads
+Focusing on the lowest band, the wave function near $\Gamma$ [Eq.~\eqref{eq:c3232}], suggests to simplify even more the tight-binding $t_{2g}$ model Eq.~\eqref{eq:tb-model} by restricting it to two orbitals $\mu=x,y$, which is formally equivalent to taking the AFD parameter to infinity, $\Delta\rightarrow\infty$ in Eq.~\eqref{eq:adf}.
+The band split $\delta E$ of this toy-model for a finite $u(\bm{q})$ and the same $\hat{\bm{k}}$ and $\hat{\bm{n}}_p$ orientations as above can be analytically obtained from the eigenvalues of a $2\times 2$ matrix with matrix elements,